andrewblance/Thank-U-Next/README.md

 ## Improvements
 The code requires a few major improvements, and a few more minor ones.
 These include:
-* make it so when you scroll of the screen you die - for now just respawn at the top-left of screen
+* make it so when you scroll of the screen you die - for now just respawn at the top-left of screen (DONE)
+* need to have seperate end-game and you-died screens, as the restart button should do different things in either context
 * Add collision with "dangerous" tiles
 * add lives/ death animation/ invulnerability after respawn
 * add health bar/ lives bar/ etc